mheob/include-fussball-de-widgets/readme.txt

 = 3.0.3 - 2019-09-24 =
 = Fixed =
-* Loading issue when generating the widget via the gutenberg blocks.
+* Loading issue when generating the widget via the Gutenberg blocks.

 = 3.0.2 - 2019-09-23 =
 = Added =